ngrok/ngrok-docs/docs/integrations/amazonsns/webhooks.md

 ### Run Webhooks with Amazon SNS and ngrok

 Any message published to the Amazon SNS topic triggers your HTTPS subscription.
-To publish a message to the SNS topic, follow the steps below:
+To publish a message to the SNS topic manually, follow the steps below:

 1. On the AWS dashboard, enter `sns` in the search bar and then click the **Simple Notification Service** link that appears in the list.